adelphi-ed-tech/au-courses/content/design-lab.md

 We will begin working on the vests during our first Saturday session, but you will need to spend time outside of class to complete the project.

+To submit your vest, create a page to showcase it on your portfolio.
+Add photos of the vest (in stages as you construct it), supplement it with videos, sketches, digital diagrams, 3D models, etc. Upload these to your portfolio, along with a reflection of your process, what you learned, what you think of your final piece, and how this project fits into your understanding of maker education.

 Your vest will be evaluated on:

 - the quality of your craft